WHAT'S DEFFY?

 What if I regret my conversion?

 In general: this software comes without guarantees.
-Holding on to your .DFF files until you've at least listened to the .DSF conversions (and made sure they're okay) is always the smarter thing to do.
+Holding on to your .DFF files (or .DSF files) until you've at least listened to the conversions (and made sure they're okay) is always the smarter thing to do.
 Also keep in mind that new software usually needs to go through a few iterations to get the more serious bugs out.

 SCREENSHOTS

-After loading a bunch of DFF files... you can multiselect in the Open File dialog and you can load files from different folders or you can drag & drop them... then click on either 'Convert all to same folder' or 'Convert all ask where...' (version 3.0.0)
+After loading a bunch of DFF files... you can multiselect in the Open File dialog and you can load files from different folders or you can drag & drop them... then click on either 'Convert all to same folder' or 'Convert all ask where...' (version 4.0.0 - similar procedure for .DSF files after clicking on 'do DSF files')

 DOWNLOAD